Little Known Goods is a shop of art and home decor that celebrates your adventures near and far 🏕

 Hillery and I built our relationship off of art and travel.
 We met studying art at UCF, and outside of painting classes we took time exploring the swamps and beaches of Florida, eventually expanding our travels to the Southeastern US, New York, California, and beyond.

 Capturing all these places and experiences in art is a tricky thing, but also worth the effort.
 Though professionally I’m a web guy, I’ve always had a connection to the print world through boutique printers like Mama’s Sauce and being a part of the local design community.
 I help Hillery by often doing the first pass of illustrations and give some art direction here and there, but she’s the real artist here and the final product is always produced by her very talented hand.

 There’s something special about well-made physical goods, but we have to ask ourselves if every good is worth making and what the environmental impact of it is.
 We do everything within our power at Little Known Goods to reduce plastic use and waste, and spend a little extra to invest in sustainable suppliers and materials to not feed into the disposable culture that produces lasting negative impacts.

 We want to limit the amount of products we put in the world rather than pump out disposable designs every season.
-Every piece of art takes hundreds of hours of research, drawing, and designing because we want to produce timeless design using quality materials.
+Every piece of art takes many hours of research, drawing, and designing because we want to produce timeless design using quality materials.
 When we print runs, we always look to reduce waste and order only what there’s a demand for.

 We also use archival paper, ink, and packaging materials to make sure your purchased art lasts as long as it can.